dkrasne/visualizing_intertextuality/src/about.md

 It joins the disparate metrical data into a single dataframe and then returns it to a single restructured JSON object; and it converts each of the other dataframes to a JSON object, which are collectively stored in an array.
 These are all saved to files that are automatically committed to GitHub.

-In the next stage of the project, the same Python data loader also creates network nodes and edges from the data.
-(This is [currently in progress](./sankey) as a [Sankey diagram](https://en.wikipedia.org/wiki/Sankey_diagram); I chose this over a traditional network graph since the sequential nature of an intertextual network makes it well-suited to visualizing as a flow-path.)
-While part of the network creation is done automatically by the d3 Sankey module, the initial preparation of nodes and edges is performed in the data loader.
+The same Python data loader also creates network nodes and edges from the data in order to enable visualization of the intertexts as [Sankey diagrams](https://en.wikipedia.org/wiki/Sankey_diagram).
+(I chose these over traditional network graphs since the sequential nature of an intertextual network makes it well-suited to visualizing as a flow-path.)
+While part of the network creation is done automatically by the d3 Sankey module, the initial preparation of nodes and edges is performed in the data loader; further filtering, when necessary, is done on the fly based on the user's selections.

 <p><details>
 <summary>Click to view the two custom functions for this stage.</summary>